Founding of Moldavia: The Vlachs—the earliest Romanians—and their neighbors

-Anthropologist Henry H. Stahl, by examining medieval documents up until 1449, found that they mention a total of 755 Moldavian settlements, out of which 607 predate the establishment of the principality of Moldavia by Dragoș, suggesting there was a large indigenous Romanian population.
+Anthropologist Henry H. Stahl, in examining medieval documents up until 1449, found that they mention a total of 755 Moldavian settlements, out of which 607 predate the establishment of the principality of Moldavia by Dragoș, also suggesting that there was a large indigenous Romanian population.
 Russian historian L.L.
-Polevoi concluded based on rural toponyms that by the middle of the 14th century, 73.8% of the names of villages in Moldavia were of Eastern Roman origin and 24.5% of Slavic origin, while the ethnic groups in Moldavia were as follows: Romanians 48.7%, Eastern Slavs 39.5%, Southern Slavs 3.3%, others 8.5%.
+Polevoi concluded, based on rural toponyms, that, by the middle of the 14th century, 73.8% of the names of villages in Moldavia were of Eastern Roman origin and 24.5% of Slavic origin, while the ethnic groups in Moldavia were as follows: 48.7% were Romanian, 39.5% were Eastern Slavs, 3.3% were Southern Slavs and 8.5% were another ethnicity.
 However, Russian historian G.G.
-Litavrin, studying the Vlach communities in the Balkans, concluded that Polevoi's study is unconvincing as the Vlachs used to adopt personal and place names from other people, including the slavs.
-And that this is not a phenomenon exclusive to the Vlachs, for example, many Bulgarians personal names and villages names from the same period were Greek, which does not conclude to an assimilation of the Bulgarians by the Greeks, but rather the adoption of Greek personal and place names by the Bulgarians, as such, toponymical data cannot be used as reliable arguments for presenting an ethnic situation.
+Litavrin, studying the Vlach communities in the Balkans, concluded that Polevoi's study is unconvincing, as the Vlachs used to adopt personal and place names from other people, including the Slavs.
+This is not a phenomenon exclusive to the Vlachs; for example, many Bulgarians' personal names and villages names from the same period were Greek, which does not imply an assimilation of the Bulgarians by the Greeks, but rather the adoption of Greek personal and place names by the Bulgarians.
+As such, Litavrin argues, toponymical data cannot be used as reliable proof of an ethnic situation.

-Romanian historian Ion Eremia further criticizes the Polevoi's method, considering his calculations to estimate the number of villages in Moldavia dubious, and the forming of exact data out of personal estimations erroneous.
-He argues that the migration of slavs from Galicia to Bukovina in the 14th-16th centuries is well known and accepted even among Soviet historians such as T.V.
+Romanian historian Ion Eremia further criticizes Polevoi's method, considering his calculations uses to estimate the number of villages in Moldavia to be dubious, and the formation of exact data out of personal estimations to be erroneous.
+He argues that the migration of Slavs from Galicia to Bukovina in the 14th–16th centuries, which is well known and accepted even among Soviet historians such as T.V.
 Kosmina and V.V.
-Grabovetski, where the slavs founded new settlements.
-As a result, a large number of new villages appeared in the region, thus, they cannot be used as evidence of slavic presence before the founding of Moldavia and proves L.L.
-Polevoi's estimations about the ethnic groups inaccurate.
+Grabovetski, led to the Slavs founding new settlements.
+As a result, a large number of new villages appeared in the region; thus, they cannot be used as evidence of Slavic presence before the founding of Moldavia, and prove L.L.
+Polevoi's estimations of the ethnic group percentage to be inaccurate.
 Furthermore, his estimation about the number of villages in Moldova is very liberal.
-Polevoi estimates about 800 villages in the 14th century and 1000 villages at the end, with a very large margin of error, of about 200 villages.
-By Polevoi's own calculations with each village having 15 houses with families made of 5 people, that margin of error is 15.000 people or 19,1% of the total population according to his own population estimations of 78.480 people.
+Polevoi estimates that there were about 800 villages in the 14th century and 1000 villages by the end of the 14th century, with a very large margin of error of about 200 villages.
+By Polevoi's own calculations, with each village having 15 houses containing families made of 5 people, that margin of error is 15,000 people, or 19.1% of the total population, according to his own population estimations of 78,480 people.
 One cannot create such specific estimations of 48.7% Romanians and 39.5% Eastern Slavs with such a large margin of error.